 - Beard of Evil: Has a long beard and is an evil warden working under Kaido.
 It's also a Badass Beard since he's the strongest headliner of the prison.

-- Belly Mouth: Exaggerated, he has an elephant head in his belly.
+- Belly Mouth: Exaggerated, he has an elephant head in his belly, which can shoot objects from its trunk.

 - Cruel Elephant: He's an evil warden of the Prison Mines and has eaten an elephant SMILE which gives him some elephant traits.